GeoMapIt/ArcGIS-Online-Dashboard-Table-with-Related-Fields-using-Arcade/README.md

   - Iterates through submittals.
 Storing attribute information for submittals and each of their related projects. (attributes also filtered to fields above)
   - Formats the fields and attributes into a JSON string
   - Uses the JSON string to return a FeatureSet

+  There are two versions of this script.
+One with and one without spatial information, depending on use case.
+  Data expressions for tables don't need to return geometry or spatial information.
+Just fields and attributes.